 Residential surveyors inspect properties that are being bought and sold, to highlight any potential issues the property may have.
-Property surveys are an optional, but highly recommended, part of the home buying and selling process, as it gives everyone involved peace of mind and avoids any unexpected surprises.
-There are a few different kinds of residential property survey available to you, and your surveyor will look for different things depending on the type of survey they are conducting.
+Property surveys are an optional, but highly recommended part of the home buying and selling process, as it gives everyone involved peace of mind and avoids any unexpected surprises.
+There is a range of residential property surveys available to you, and your surveyor will look for different things depending on the type of survey they are conducting.

 If you want a more comprehensive assessment, including the structure, of the property you are thinking of buying, you should consider investing in a residential survey.